Myst3ri0n/dbf2sql/README.md

 **Usage:** Place all .dbf files into the data folder execute main.py with Python3 in your console.
 Select y when asked if you want to load database.
-The script will list out all files it's processing, once complete it will export any csv files to the export directory if a function cass was specified.
+The script will list out all files it's processing, once complete it will export any csv files to the export directory if a function call was initated.
 There is also a index function that allows you to easily create indexes on large tables durning database creation.

 The csv function takes a query string and file name and exports a csv.
 You may also specify a split_count which will split the file into chunks the size of the count specififed.